arturoherrero/biteydown/example/curriculum.md

 ## Technical Skills

 - Deliver valuable and high quality software in **Ruby** and **Ruby on Rails**.
-- **Groovy and Grails** experience working on a variety of projects big and small.
+- **Groovy** and **Grails** experience working on a variety of projects big and small.
 - **Testing frameworks**: RSpec, Cucumber, Spock, Capybara, etc.
 - Implementation and design usable **RESTful Web APIs**.
 - Relational databases: **PostgreSQL** and **MySQL**.
 - NoSQL solutions: **Redis** and **MongoDB**.
 - Queue and message systems: **Resque**, **Sidekiq** and **RabbitMQ**.
-- Experience working in an **Agile/Scrum** environment and **eXtreme Programming** (XP) practices: pair programming, Test-Driven-Development, continuous integration, continuous delivery, etc.
+- Experience working in an **Agile/Scrum** environment and **eXtreme Programming** practices: pair programming, Test-Driven-Development, continuous integration, continuous delivery, etc.
-- Experience working and configuring different **Linux** environments.
+- Experience working and configuring different **GNU/Linux** environments.
 Skilled creating and maintaining administration **shell scripts**.
 - Experience using Docker, **Amazon AWS** (EC2, S3, RDS) and Heroku.
-- Knowledge and understanding of web development: **HTML, CSS, JavaScript, AJAX, JQuery**.
+- Knowledge and understanding of web development: **HTML, CSS, JavaScript, AJAX, JQuery, AngularJS**.
 - Knowledge about **functional languages** like LISP, Clojure or Scala.

-## Languages

-- Spanish native.
-- Professional working proficiency English.

 ## Personal Projects